Monday, 1 June 2020

 - Plot C: Drip irrigation with (low) brackish water (950 ppm)

 - Plot D: No Irrigation

 - Plot E: Overhead Irrigation with (low) brackish water (950 ppm)

 The soil will be tested for the effects of these treatments on its physical, chemical and biological quality.
 Crop growth and yield will be recorded.

 Drip irrigation can be a much more efficient use of water than overhead delivery on silt soils.
 It could also avoid the problems of delivery into the ridge in hydrophobic soils and leaf scorch from a brackish application.
 In this trial, brackish water treatments will be applied via drip irrigation, and compare with an adjacent overhead delivery system.

-The final results are expected at the end of this year.
+The final results will be available at the beginning of 2021.